jaceju/demo-browsersync-debugbar/readme.md

 ## Bug

-JavaScript halted by "SyntaxError: illegal character".
+JavaScript be halted by "SyntaxError: illegal character".

 ![](bug.png)